You are here:

 Tennessee Wesleyan is a place where faculty and staff know students on a first name basis.
 You will receive solid support from our qualified faculty and staff.
 In the Evening Program, our average class size sits 10 and the TWC's student-to-faculty ratio is 15:1.
 Small classes allow students the opportunity to network, form bonds and share similar learning experiences.
 Our state-of the-art tools allow TWC to be on the cutting edge of teaching technology.

 The Academic Success Center offers free tutoring for many courses.
 Students enjoy free access to the Internet from any one of the several convenient computer labs on campus or wireless access points in the Library, Student Center and other central areas.
-The Merner Pfeiffer Library's online computer catalog system connects students to resources all over the world and allows access to hundreds of digital and multimedia resources whether a student is located at our Knoxville campus or working on a personal computer from home.
+The Merner Pfeiffer Library's online computer catalog system connects students to resources all over the world and allows access to hundreds of digital and multimedia resources whether a student is located at our Cleveland or Knoxville sites or working on a personal computer from home.
 The Career Services Center provides direction to current students and alumni on résumé writing, employment searches and interview techniques.